 torero "Hello, Server" Example

-torero is designed for a Client/Server model.
-This example will walk through a quickstart on getting a server up and running and authenticating to it from a client.
+torero supports a Client/Server model where a client can make requests out to a server that handles the actual storage of resources and execution of automations.
+This example will walk through a quickstart on getting a server up and running and then authenticating to it from a client.

 --- title: Single Server/Client --- flowchart LR A(torero client)<-->B(torero server)